xmile1/checkpoint1-inverted-index/README.md

     - coveralls (test coverage reporting)
     - karma (test)
     - eslint (code style)
+    - file-input (file Upload Preview)

-4. Start the application by executing the command below `npm start`
+4. Start the application by executing the command below `m start`s
+5. You can also click here(https://inverted-index-checkp1.herokuapp.com/) to use the app on Heroku

+## How to Run Test

-5. To run tests, you can run the command below `npm test`
+   - To run tests, you can run the command below `npm test`

 ## How to Use
 1. Upload valid json files you need to search from in the format below